readthedocs/readthedocs.org/docs/user/build-customization.rst

 In the normal build process,
 the pre-defined jobs ``checkout``, ``system_dependencies``, ``create_environment``, ``install``, ``build`` and ``upload`` are executed.
-Read the Docs also exposes additional ujobs, which allow you to customize the build process by running shell commands.
+Read the Docs also exposes these jobs, which allows you to customize the build process by adding shell commands.

 The jobs where users can customize our default build process are:

 .. list-table::
    :header-rows: 1
-   :widths: 25, 75
+   :widths: 25 75

    * - Step
      - Customizable jobs